 How the Netflix Extra Member Feature Works and Who Can Use It

-The feature is available only on the Standard and Premium plans, as these plans support multiple simultaneous streams.
-The Basic or Ad-Supported plans do not include this option.
+The feature is available only on Standard and Premium plans, which support multiple simultaneous streams.

 Pros & Cons of Netflix’s Extra Member Feature